jordanparker6/datascience-starter/README.md

 # datascience-starter
 A starter pack for data science projects.

-This repo is designed to bootstrap data science projects by providing a working enviroment for the development of Jupyter Notebooks.
-Usefull classes from past projects are collected in src/datascience_starter.
-Theses classes are made available through the datasience_starter package.
+This repo is designed to bootstrap data science projects by providing a working environment for the development of Jupyter Notebooks.
+Useful classes from past projects are collected in src/datascience_starter.
+Classes are made available through the starter_pack package.
 Please use these classes to aid the development of jupyter notebooks within the notebooks dir.

 #### Use Case

 Jupyter Notebooks are the defacto tool for exploring data and presenting work to peers and technical stakeholders.
 Unforntuately, notebooks are not the best way to re-use code between projects.
 This is what the datascience-starter repo helps structure.
-Code snippets for gridsearch, model diagnosis and data processing (ect.) are not often critical to the notebooks presentation.
+Code snippets for gridsearch, model diagnosis and data processing (etc.) are not often critical to the notebooks presentation.
 However, they are often a core step in the analysis pipeline.
 By abstracting these code snippits to reusable classes, one can develop a reusable codebase and cleaner notebooks.

 #### Installation